-The p53 tumor suppressor is inactivated in

-more than 50% of sporadic human cancers, and heterozygous germline p53 mutation confers striking tumor predisposition.
-As a transcription factor and key nodal point for integrating cellular responses to DNA damage, p53 controls diverse cellular processes including cell cycle progression, apoptosis and angiogenesis.
-Through analysis of two p53-related genes, p63 and p73, we and others have defined a functional network through which these factors interact in human tumorigenesis.
-We have further defined a tissue-specific role for p63 as the enforcer of an epigenetically-controlled stem/progenitor state.
-Tumor-selective deregulation of p63 and its associated chromatin remodeling factors reprograms the transcriptome and thereby promotes proliferation, inhibits differentiation, and contributes to immune evasion.
+The p53 tumor suppressor is inactivated in more than 50% of sporadic human cancers, and heterozygous germline p53 mutation confers striking tumor predisposition.
+As a transcription factor and key nodal point for integrating cellular stress responses, p53 controls diverse cellular processes including cell cycle progression, survival and metabolism.
+Through analysis of two p53related genes, p63 and p73, we and others have defined a functional network and have further defined a tissue-specific role for p63 as the enforcer of an epigeneticallycontrolled stem/progenitor state.
+Tumorselective deregulation of p63 and associated chromatin remodeling factors reprograms the transcriptome to inhibit differentiation, and promote immune evasion.
 These findings likely explain the observation that p63 is over-expressed in a large variety of epithelial tumors, particularly squamous cell and breast carcinomas.
-Collectively, this work serves as a paradigm for analysis of transcriptional reprogramming in cancer, while potentially providing new therapeutic possibilities for multiple treatment-refractory malignancies.
+Collectively, this work serves as a paradigm for analysis of transcriptional reprogramming in cancer.